 Answer: Yes, I have seen some people in villages collecting dry wood leaves for lighting a chulha.

 Q3: Who cooks food in your family?
 What about other families in your area?

 Answer: My mother cooks food in my family.
-In other families usually ladies will cook.
-In some areas servants also cook.
+In other families, women usually cook.
+In some families, servants also cook.